A full arch replacement mimics all the natural contours, shape and form of natural teeth

 Zirconia is unlikely to crack, chip, or break like acrylic bridges

-Zirconia bridges are biocompatible (they are safe to stay in the mouth a long time) and do not require a metal base / metal free
+Zirconia bridges are biocompatible (they are safe to stay in the mouth for a long time) and do not require a metal base/metal-free

 Zirconia bridges resemble natural tooth enamel and can be easily modified, reshaped, and recoloured